 Paul Hollander: As I wrote in the preface, romantic love also involves a combination of illusion and reality (sometimes self-deception) since the love object is idealized — especially in the early phases of the relationship.
 This interest by itself didn’t lead me to write this book but it contributed to my interest in writing it.

-, about which I wrote an article several years ago.
+#ad#As I also discussed in the preface, the most direct stimulant to writing this book were the “personals” in The New York Review of Books, about which I wrote an article several years ago.
 I called this interest “morbid” humorously — implying that my reading these ads was a bit like a bad habit, because they are really not worth reading except for sociological or social-psychological purposes.
 They are extremely repetitive and predictable.

 A further incentive to writing this book was my discovery of an anthology of “personals” published in The London Review of Books with a short introduction.
 I felt that if there was a market for an anthology, then an analysis of the whole phenomenon (including Internet personals) would also be of interest, and my publisher agreed.